 From 1990 to 1998 he served as Director of Academic Planning and Development for the American Political Science Association's Congressional Fellowship Program and on the Robert Wood Johnson Health Policy Fellowships Advisory Board.
-And from 2002 to 2008 he was chair of the Department of Political Science.
+He has served on the editorial boards for Legislative Studies Quarterly and Congress & the Presidency.
 As an APSA Congressional Fellow (1984-85) he served as a legislative aide to Senator George J. Mitchell (D, Maine).
 He also served as a Brookings Institution Research Fellow in Governmental Studies (1977-78).

 Professor Deering's research has focused on the U.S. Congress, congressional committees, Congress's role in foreign and defense policy making, comparative legislatures, policy making, interest groups, and executive branch politics.
 His most recent articles have appeared in the Journal of Public Policy, International Political Science Review, and Congress & The Presidency.
 He is co-author of Committees in Congress (1984, 1990, 1997) and co-editor of Interest Groups Unleashed (2012).

 M.A., University of California, Santa Barbara, 1975

 B.A., University of Southern California,1974